magentabusiness/magentabusiness.github.io/docs/pe/edge/user-guide/integrations/tcp.md

 Before creating the **Integration template**, create an Uplink and Downlink converter templates in **Converters templates** section.

-The **uplink data converter** is needed to convert the incoming data from the device into the format required for display on **ThingsBoard Edge**.
+The **uplink data converter** is needed to convert the incoming data from the device into the format required for display on **IoT Hub Edge**.
 * Log in to the **Cloud** and go to the **Edge management > Converter templates** section.
 To create a Converter template, click the **"Add data converter"** button (the **+** icon) and select the **"Create new converter"** option.
 * In the **"Add data converter"** pop-up window:
   * **Name:** Enter the name of the data converter.